rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 In fact, our muscles devour oxygen when active: to move, stand, run, swimn, etc. But it goes further, since we became bipedal a myriad of muscles is used to just keep up with gravity!

-Keeping in mind this important correlation of muscles, breath and Energy consumption.
+Keeping in mind this important correlation of muscles, breath and energy consumption.

 **In lotus position a Yogi meditates.**